kwebio/kweb-docs/gettingstarted.rst

      compile 'com.github.kwebio:kweb-core:LATEST_VERSION'
    }

-Replace LATEST_VERSION with the latest version of Kweb, which you can find on `https://jitpack.io/#kwebio/kweb-core <https://jitpack.io/#kwebio/kweb-core>`_, along with instructions for other dependency management tools like Maven and Ivy.
+Replace LATEST_VERSION with the latest version of Kweb, which you can find on `https://jitpack.io/#kwebio/kweb-core <https://jitpack.io/#kwebio/kweb-core>`_.

 Hello world
 -----------